jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

   RequestCancelled: -32000,

   /**
    * Error code indicating that a server received a notification or
    * request before the server has received the `initialize` request.
    */
   ServerNotInitialized: -32001;

+  /**
+   * If the protocol version provided by the client can't be handled by
+   * the server.
+   */
+  UnknownProtocolVersion: -5000;
 };

 ```